 Part of the route is paved and part is packed gypsum sand road.
 It is accessible for all types of vehicles.

-Hiking with Kids at White Sands National Park
+12 for Sledding at White Sands National Park

 - The park closes at dusk.
 Plan your visit around opening and closing to make sure you have enough time to enjoy the park.